26 Awesome Uses for a Raspberry Pi

-To get you started, we’ve collected 20 great uses for the Raspberry Pi, all with detailed tutorials from us all at MakeUseOf.
+To get you started, we’ve collected a whole bunch of uses for the Raspberry Pi, with detailed tutorials from across MakeUseOf.

-We’ll assume you’re using a Raspberry Pi 3, but most of these projects will work on the older models.
+We’ll assume you’re using a Raspberry Pi 4, but most of these projects will work on older models and the even the Raspberry Pi Zero.

 Along with the Pi itself, the microSD card, and power supply, you’ll need a HDMI cable and a suitable display.
 As with a traditional computer, you’ll also need a USB keyboard and mouse.

-The Raspberry Pi 3 has built in Wi-Fi and Bluetooth, but if you’re using a different model, you’ll need compatible USB dongles (you can check compatibility at elinux.org’s Raspberry Pi Hub).
-If you prefer to use Ethernet, however, the Pi is equipped with an Ethernet port.
+The Raspberry Pi 3 and later has Wi-Fi and Bluetooth built in.
+If you’re using an older model, you’ll need compatible USB dongles (check compatibility at elinux.org’s Raspberry Pi Hub).
+If you prefer to use Ethernet, however, all Raspberry Pi models (except the Pi Zero) are equipped with Ethernet ports.

-If you have an old printer that you really like using, but which cannot be connected to wirelessly, you’re probably inclined to dispose of it safely.
-But you really don’t need to.
+Have an old printer that you really like using, but which cannot be connected to wirelessly?
+You’re probably inclined to dispose of it safely, but you really don’t need to.
 All you need is a Raspberry Pi connected to your home network, and some print server software.

-Once this is set up, configure the Pi to ensure any Windows or macOS computers on your home network can access the printer.
+Once this is set up, configure the Pi to ensure any computers on your home network can access the printer.
 That’s all there is to it.
 Note that this really depends on your printer having a USB cable.
-If it doesn’t, adaptors are available… but if your printer is that old, it should probably be upgraded to something that is cheaper to run.
+If it doesn’t, adaptors are available.

 The above project only takes things so far.
 It’s ideal for printing from a Windows, Mac or Linux computer, but what about tablets and phones?
 For that, you’ll need Air Print support, which can be added via a single script.